Applying for Student Loans

 - Simple – You have a single contact – the Direct Loan Servicing Center – for everything related to the repayment of your loans, even if you receive Direct Loans at different schools

 - Convenient – You’ll have online access to your Direct Loan account information 24/7 at Direct Loan Servicing Online at the National Student Loan Data System (NSLDS).

 - Flexible – You can choose from several repayment plans that are designed to meet the needs of almost any borrower, and you can switch repayment plans if your needs change.

 To obtain a Parent PLUS loan, a completed FAFSA must be on file for the student in addition to the receipt of a Parent Borrower Form in the Financial Aid Office.

-Complete your FAFSA on the Web and use the IRS Data Retrieval Tool (DRT) after January 1 as soon as possible (CMC school code: 00450600).
-The priority date for applying for financial assistance for the 2014-2015 academic year is March 31, 2014.
-A Personal Identification Number (PIN) will be issued to you when you complete the FAFSA and will serve as your signature.
-If you are a dependent, your parent will also be assigned a PIN.
+Complete your FAFSA on the Web and use the IRS Data Retrieval Tool (DRT) after October 1 as soon as possible (CMC school code: 00450600).
+The priority date for applying for financial assistance for each academic year is March 31.
+An FSA ID will be issued to you before you begin the FAFSA; if you are a dependent, your parent will also receive an FSA ID.